 Our mission is “to encourage, in the broadest and most liberal manner, investigation, research, and discovery and the application of knowledge to the improvement of [hu]mankind...”
-To achieve this, we need a workforce that is is actively striving to advance equity, inclusivity, belonging, and accessibility.
+To achieve this goal, we need a workforce that is is actively striving to advance equity, inclusivity, belonging, and accessibility.

-Today, our leadership is reconstituting Carnegie's commitment to DEI and embarking on the creation of equitable opportunities, removing barriers to success, collaborating across departments, educating and training our workforce, and leveraging evidence-based strategies to achieved mission success.
+Today, our leadership is reconstituting Carnegie's commitment to DEI and embarking on a path to success that includes: Creating equitable opportunities, removing barriers to success, collaborating across departments, educating and training our workforce, and leveraging evidence-based strategies.

-"We are undertaking a concerted effort to become a more diverse, equitable, and inclusive Institution, in every way and at every level.
-We also are pledging to take action within the broader scientific community to ensure that the lessons we have learned are disseminated, understood, and embraced throughout the American scientific enterprise."
+"We are undertaking a concerted effort to become a more diverse, equitable, and inclusive Institution, in every way and at every level. ...
+We also are pledging to take action within the broader scientific community."

 - Carnegie President Eric D. Isaacs

-Carnegie's inaugural DEI Manager Carlitta Constant is responsible for advancing the Institution’s DEI agenda by building a more culturally aware and inclusive Carnegie community.
+As Carnegie's inaugural DEI Program Manager Carlitta Constant is responsible for building a more culturally aware and inclusive Carnegie community.
 She will accomplish this through the design, development, execution, and monitoring of both Institution-wide and campus-level programs, policies, practices, and initiatives that are designed to help to attract and retain a diverse workforce.

-We continue to carefully review all of our organizational policies and procedures to ensure that they follow best practices and are written in the most equitable and inclusive manner.
-This effort includes the rollout of a new code of conduct and an anti-bullying policy, which were designed to help create a more inclusive culture.
+We continue to carefully review all of our policies and procedures to ensure that they follow best practices and are written in the most equitable and inclusive manner.
+A new code of conduct and an anti-bullying policy have been introduced to help create a more inclusive culture.

-We have also partnered with Dr. Audrey Murrell, Associate Dean of the University of Pittsburgh's College of Business Administration, to support new and current efforts in mentoring members of our community across all career stages and functional areas.
+Carnegie Science has partnered with a Ph.D.-level expert in mentoring and career development to support new and ongoing efforts in mentoring members of our community across all career stages and functional areas.